vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/README.md

 ### The Solution

 **Multimedia streaming does not have to be wrapped in binary to achieve professional performance.** But it does need to be wrapped in something universal, so we use JSON.
-Here's exactly why JSON, paired with the JAMNet frameworks and streamed via our enhanced Bassoon.js multicast fork, IS the optimized cross-platform system for the next generation of distributed multimedia.
+Here's exactly why JSON, paired with the JAMNet frameworks and streamed via our revolutionary **JAM framework** (our UDP GPU JSONL native TOAST optimized fork of Bassoon.js), IS the optimized cross-platform system for the next generation of distributed multimedia.

 **JavaScript's ubiquity + massive ecosystem + JSONL streaming = JSON's superpower for multimedia.**